mjspier/superbly_tagfield/README.md

 description
 -----------
-this is a delicious like tag field which allows to add and delete tags to a input form field.
+this is a delicious like tag field which allows to add and delete tags to an input form field.

 * allows new tags or only tags from array
 * allow only a certain amount of tags